Is balcony solar or plug-in solar legal in your state?

 Virginia

-✅ Law Passed 1,200W Signed April 2026.
-Notable: landlords in buildings with 4+ units are prohibited from banning balcony solar installations.
-Strong renter protections.
-July 2026
+✅ Law Passed 1,200W Signed by Gov. Spanberger in April 2026.
+Passed the House 96–0.
+Landlords in buildings with 4+ units are prohibited from banning compliant installations.
+No utility fees, approvals, or interconnection agreements required.
+Takes effect Jan 1, 2027.
+Jan 2027

 Maine